deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 Marjorie, Calvin and Rebeca eat breakfast.
 Calvin reads the New York Standard.
 In the dialog, Marjorie tries to gather more information about Igino and La Famiglia.

-After finishing the breakfast, Marjorie goes into her room and finds the drawer key on her bed.
+After finishing the breakfast, Marjorie goes into her room and finds a gruesome drawing with an eerie children's poem on her bed, which ultimatively leads to the combination of the padlock on the drawer in her room.

-She unlocks the locked drawer with it and finds the fake diary of Jacob Grimes.
+She opens the lock with it and finds the fake diary of Jacob Grimes.
 Downstairs, she finds Rebeca and talks to her.
 She reveals, that Jacob Grimes was found dead in Marjorie's room 18 years ago.
 (It is not yet revealed, that Jacob hang himself or that Calvin was assigned to that case)

 As Rebeca doesn't tell her more, Marjorie wants to investigate.
 She needs her phone for that.